anies1212/tag-release-bridge/README.md

 - `configuration` (optional): Path to a release-changelog-builder style config (YAML or JSON).
 Default: `.github/release-changelog-builder-config.yml`.

+## Behavior (logic)

+- Finds the latest reachable tag from the PR head commit.
+- Collects all commits between that tag and the head, then gathers _all_ merged PRs associated with those commits.
+- Groups PRs by label categories (release-changelog-builder compatible), with ignored labels filtered out.
+- Renders a Markdown changelog using templates (configurable).

 ## Outputs

 - `body`: Markdown changelog of merged PRs.